keeganskeate/personal-website/personal_website/static/personal_website/docs/posts/creating-a-python-django-website-and-hosting-it-with-firebase.md

 The publishing build process contains three steps:

-1. The app is containerized and uploaded to Container Registry.
+### 1. The app is containerized and uploaded to Container Registry.

-You can build your container image using Cloud Build by running the following command from the directory containing the Dockerfile:
+You can build your container image using Cloud Build by running the following command from the directory containing the Dockerfile.
+Note that your `APP_ID` must be in snake case.

 ```shell